it21053528/Machine-learning/README.md

   - Predicting final grade of students
   - Classifying quality of the wine as Bad or Good
   - Predicting daily Google stock price
-  - Sentiment analysis and clustering of tweets
+  - Sentiment analysis and clustering of tweets (NLP)
-  - Magic Telescope data prediction
+  - Magic Telescope data prediction by using Neutral Networks and many other algorithms

 Streamlit WebApps
   - Uber pickups in NYC